Caroline Tresca: Television and radio career

 She ended her modeling career while she began in television on channel FR3 presenting various programs such as Télé Caroline, Chapiteau 3, Dadou Babou and 40° à l'ombre de la 3.
 The year of her television debut, in 1986, was also the one where she had her only film role offered by Max Pécas in Deux enfoirés à Saint-Tropez.
 In 1990, still on FR3, she produced and presented two programs, Ce soir ou jamais and from 1991 à 1993, À vos amours, broadcast on Sunday evenings.
 Her years spent on television were honored in 1989 by the 7 d'Or for best television presenter.

-She then almost definitely quit her career as a television presenter and producer, to focus on radio, where she presents the morning news on Europe 1.
-She was later awarded of the Galère d'Or for best French radio presenter.
-She was among the most famous television presenters of the late 1980s and the early 1990s.
-That is why in 2010, she was contacted by France 2 to co-host the Victoires de la Musique.
+She quit her career as a television presenter and producer, to focus on radio, where she presents the morning news on Europe 1.
+She was awarded of the Galère d'Or for best French radio presenter.

 Acting career

 From 1993 to 1999, she played in a number of television films like Les Grandes Personnes in 1995, as well as television series like Les Alsaciens ou les Deux Mathilde.
 These few years as an actress permitted her to play with famous actors like Francis Huster, François Berléand, Annie Girardot and Line Renaud.

 At the end of the 1990s, she ended her career as television actress for the theater.
 She appeared in 8 plays including Madame Doubtfire at the Théâtre de Paris.
-She still pursues her career in theater, more recently in La Règle de trois, played in 2010 throughout the France.
+She still pursues her career in theater, in La Règle de trois, played in 2010.

 Painting and sculpture

 Caroline Tresca has never taken painting classes, which makes her an autodidact, but she took classes of sculpture.
 In February 2003, she exposed at the Galerie Bouquières in Toulouse.
 Her exposure is titled Pastels, dessins, huiles et sculptures.
-In November and December 2005, she exposed at the Galerie Carré des Coignards at Nogent-sur-Marne.
-In November 2007, she exposed at the Galerie Artcourt in Paris.
+In November and December 2005, she was at the Galerie Carré des Coignards at Nogent-sur-Marne.
+In November 2007, she exhibited at the Galerie Artcourt in Paris.
 Her exposure is titled Féminin Pluriel.

 In June 2009, she exposed at the Carrousel du Louvre for two days.
 She owns an art exhibition at the Galerie Martine Moisan (Galerie Vivienne) in Paris.
-In 2012, she entirely focuses on this occupation.
-In September 2013, an art gallery with her name, the Galerie Caroline Tresca, has opened in the 6th arrondissement of Paris.
-Several contemporary artists including her are exposed, using several art forms like sculpture, painting, photography, engraving and drawing.
+In September 2013, the Galerie Caroline Tresca, opened in the 6th arrondissement of Paris.

 Personal life

 Caroline Tresca was the partner of actor Philippe Caroit until 2008.
-She is mother of three children, two daughters and one son.
+She is mother of two daughters and one son.